Headstorm/shukra/README.md

 Shukra is an Akka cluster visualization and management dashboard for inspecting local and remote Akka clusters.

-Shukra is developed by Headstorm's Open Source group.
-Please reach out to us at opensource@headstorm.com
+Shukra is lovingly developed by Headstorm's Open Source group.
+Please reach out to us at: opensource@headstorm.com

 ![image](https://user-images.githubusercontent.com/915955/78514456-0eb86300-7777-11ea-85df-b6bdd4563fd7.png)

-Shukra relies on [akka-management](https://doc.akka.io/docs/akka-management/current/akka-management.html) which exposes HTTP APIs.
+Shukra relies on [akka-management](https://doc.akka.io/docs/akka-management/current/akka-management.html) which exposes an HTTP interface to interact with an Akka cluster.

 ## Production Usage Instructions

-These instructions will get you a copy of the project up and running on the production environment.
+These instructions guide you through the process to run Shukra in a production environment.

 ### Generate Production Build

-* Set `homepage` property in `package.json` file to reflect the exact deployment URL on the server.
+* Set `homepage` property in `package.json` file to reflect the deployment URL of the server.
 For example, `"homepage": "http://localhost:8080/shukra"`.
 * Use the command `npm run build` (uses create react app `react-scripts build` internally) to generate a production build to serve it with a static server.
 * The `build` folder contains files that are ready to be deployed.
 * Refer to https://create-react-app.dev/docs/production-build or https://reactjs.org/docs/optimizing-performance.html for more information on generating production ready builds.